Almas-Ali/rong/README.md

 2. `Mark` : A simple class for coloring manually in line

-    - To add color manually you need to use this class with some constant color binded into this class.
-You have to manually start the color as
+    - To add color manually you need to use this class with some constant color which is binded into this class.
+You have to manually start the color as, this example bellow:

     ```python
     print(f"This is a {Mark.GREEN}sample Mark{Mark.END} test.")